apoltix/iTMDb/README.md

 # iTMDb

-iTMDb is an Objective-C Cocoa wrapper (framework) for the [TMDb.org](http://tmdb.org/) v3.0 API. © Christian Rasmussen, 2010–2015.
+iTMDb is an Objective-C Cocoa wrapper (framework) for the [TMDb.org](http://tmdb.org/) v3.0 API. © Christian Rasmussen, 2010–2016.

 This software is dual-licensed (pick either one you want): **MIT License** or **New BSD License**.
 See the `LICENSE` file.
 If you would like to use a different license, please contact me at code at devify dot dk.

 iTMDb supports **OS X 10.9 and iOS 7.0** and up, but should be compatible with Mac OS X 10.8 Mountain Lion and iOS 6 and up without modification.
 It is tested working on OS X 10.10 Yosemite and iOS 8 (though it has not been tested as a framework under iOS 8, only as a static library).
-By default OS X uses a framework and iOS a static library.
+The project ships with framework targets for OS X and iOS 8+, and a static library for iOS 7.

-You need Xcode 6.3 or higher to build the project.
+You need Xcode 7.2 or higher to build the project.

 Please remember to read the TMDb API [Terms of Use](https://www.themoviedb.org/about/api-terms).
 You need an API key to use the framework.